Alexia/mediawiki-extensions-Validator/README.md

 this package as well as its dependencies.
 Alternatively you can simply clone the git repository and take care of loading yourself.

-### Migration from Older Versions
+### Migration from Versions Below 2.0
-To migrate from older versions of Validator that did not use Composer to install generally all that is needed is to be done is use Composer to install.
-However, if conflicts occur or if the old version of Validator was installed in a non-standard location simply deleted the old Validator/ folder first.
+Version 2.0 of Validator and associated extensions introduced Composer support for installation.
+To migrate from older versions of Validator that did not use Composer generally all that is needed is to be done is use Composer to install.
+However, if conflicts occur or if the old version of Validator was installed in a non-standard location simply deleted the old Validator/ folder first along with removing any require_once() entries to the old version from LocalSettings.php.
 If this extension was being used exclusively for supporting another Composer installed extension it may be required to delete this extension's Validator/ folder and let the other extension automatically install Validator as a dependency when using Composer.

 ### Composer